NautilusTrader

 FuturesXBTPI_XBTUSD.KRAKENUses Kraken's native XBT format.

-Kraken's REST API returns XBT for Bitcoin (following ISO 4217 conventions for supranational currencies), but their WebSocket v2 API requires the BTC format.
-The adapter automatically normalizes spot symbols to BTC when loading instruments, whether XBT appears as the base currency (e.g., XBT/USD to BTC/USD) or quote currency (e.g., ETH/XBT to ETH/BTC).
+Kraken's REST API can return XBT for Bitcoin, while its WebSocket v2 API requires BTC.
+The adapter normalizes Spot symbols to BTC when loading instruments, whether XBT appears as the base currency (for example, XBT/USD to BTC/USD) or quote currency (for example, ETH/XBT to ETH/BTC).
 Futures retain Kraken's native XBT format.

 Spot markets